chi-n-nguyen/any-mcp/tools_for_mcp_server/README.md

 # Tools for MCP Servers

-This directory serves as a centralized repository for tools used by various Multi-Cloud Platform (MCP) servers.
+This directory serves as a centralized repository for tools used by various Model Context Protocol (MCP) servers.
 Each subdirectory within `tools_for_mcp_server` is dedicated to a specific MCP server, containing its associated tools in JSON format.

 ## Structure